dicksiano/OOP-Cheat-Sheet/Concepts/README.md

 p->f(); // Programmer

 /*
-    As the methods has been declared as virtual, it will call the derived class method, dynamic binding.
+    As the method has been declared as virtual, it will call the derived class method, dynamic binding.

     WARNING!
     In C++ and C#, you can declare a method as Virtual.
 In Java, all methods are Virtual by default.